-The current trail does not follow exactly in the footsteps of Dom Salvado who walked frequently between New Norcia and Perth, but has been moved further to the west from his original route so that it can be walked at a reasonable pace in 7 days.
+The current Pilgrim Trail does not follow exactly in the footsteps of Dom Salvado, who walked frequently between New Norcia and Perth, but has been moved further to the west from his original route so that it can be walked at a reasonable pace in 7 days.

 The route runs from St. Joseph’s Church in Subiaco to New Norcia.